stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

-Oh, okay.
+Oh.
+Okay.

 #### UNAL

-But I find sanc-- No, I find sanctuary in it because this is a start of something *new*.
-A unit.
+But I find sanc--no, I find sanctuary in it because... this is a start of something new!
+A unit!
 A group!

+##### [Lydia is dubious]

+#### UNAL

 The start of a new military.
-A new army.
+A new army!

 #### HELEN

-Oh, no.
+Oh no.

 #### LYDIA

-Oh, dear.
+Oh dear.

 #### PILCHARDS

-I doubt I agree with this.
+*(simult.)* I doubt I agree with this.

 #### UNAL

-Forging their own way *in this crazy, mixed-up universe*.
+*(simult.)* Forging their own way... in this crazy, mixed-up universe!

 #### SHMERR